yayaiu6/yayaiu6/README.md

 # **About Me**

 I'm an AI and Machine Learning developer passionate about transforming ideas into intelligent solutions.
-I specialize in Supervised Learning, Natural Language Processing (NLP), Edge AI, and Computer Vision.
+I specialize in Supervised Learning, Natural Language Processing (NLP), and Computer Vision.
 My work focuses on developing AI-powered applications and fine-tuning models for real-world impact

 ---